ARCHITECTURE: VR EXPERIENCE

 Touch up historic architecture

-We experience architecture everyday.
-Every step we take, we interact with it.
-We live in houses, we go to our offices, to malls.
+We experience architecture every day.
+We interact with it every step we take.
+We live in houses, we go to offices, shopping malls and places of culture.
 We usually do not think too much about where we are – that a given place is an architectural object.
-We move in a specific architectural space that has a meaning.
-In fact -thanks to the modern technology, also in VR- architecture is very close to us.
+Maybe we should?

-The client is interested in hypothetical architecture, that is, reconstruction based on clues, in a sense.
+Thanks to modern technology, we are able to make detailed recreations of architectural marvels in VR.
+Our client was interested in “hypothetical architecture”, reconstructions based on premises.
 They wanted us to develop applications for VR Oculus Touch, which would make it possible to interact with the architecture of the past.

 The first part is a kind of play of imagination, style and conventions.
 Users are allowed to move pieces (architectural elements) that have a different meaning in isolation than that when they are joined together.